Destaq/life-calendar/README.md

 ## Donation

-[Life Calendar](https://onlinelifecalendar.com) is free (cue background sounds of happiness).
-Problem is, server hosting, the PostgreSQL database, and domain name *aren't*.
-We live on donations, and you can help out by sponsoring the project here on GitHub or through PayPal.
+[Life Calendar](https://onlinelifecalendar.herokuapp.com) is free (cue background sounds of happiness).
+Problem is, server hosting and the PostgreSQL database, and domain name *aren't*.
+We live on donations, and you can help out by sponsoring the project here through PayPal.

-If you head over to the top you press the heart button to sponsor the project or simply donate below through PayPal.
+If you find this repository or the tool useful to you, please consider donating.

 <center>
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">